 Some aspects of being an adult aren’t so great, and taking care of yourself when you get sick is certainly one of them.
-Before your teen leaves home, he or she should feel confident that “I know how to take care of myself.”
-The very first step, of course, is prevention—get a flu shot, wash your hands frequently, and try to stay away from sick people.
-But if you do get ill, here are ideas for how you can take care of you.
+Before your teenagers leave home, they should feel confident that they know how to take care of themselves.
+The very first step, of course, is prevention—getting a flu shot, washing your hands frequently, and trying to stay away from sick people.
+But if you you’re worried about being sick in college or otherwise, here are ideas for how you can take care of yourself.

-Flu: Symptoms may include fever, cough, runny or stuffy nose, body aches, headache, chills, fatigue, and feeling run down.
+Symptoms may include fever, cough, runny or stuffy nose, body aches, headache, chills, fatigue, and feeling run down.
 If you get the flu, stay home and avoid contact with others.
 Stay hydrated with water, broth, or sports drinks.
 Wait a full 24 hours after a fever abates to resume your normal schedule.
-Never take aspirin for a viral infection, like flu, as it may trigger Reye’s syndrome (a serious condition that causes swelling of the liver and brain) in some teenagers.
+Never take aspirin for a viral infection, like flu, as it may trigger Reye’s syndrome (a serious condition that causes swelling of the liver and brain).

-Food Poisoning: If you can say “I can take care of myself” with food poisoning, you are definitely on your way to becoming an adult.
-Food poisoning results from eating contaminated or spoiled food.
+Eating contaminated or spoiled food can cause food poisoning.
 The most common symptoms include nausea, vomiting, and diarrhea.
 Although very uncomfortable, food poisoning usually passes through your system rapidly.
 Sleep is the best remedy.
 Stay well-hydrated to help your body rid itself of the bacteria with water, ice chips, or sports drinks with electrolytes.
 Over-the-counter medications such as Imodium and Pepto-Bismol can help control diarrhea and suppress nausea.
-Stick to bland food and eat small quantities.
+Stick to bland foods and eat small quantities.
 Avoid dairy products, which can irritate an upset stomach.
 Individuals with severe cases of food poisoning may require hydration with intravenous (IV) fluids at a hospital.
 (Warning: Call 911 if you have signs of severe hydration: little or no urine, no tears, sunken eyes, and a dry mouth; fast breathing and heartbeat; dizziness; and lethargy.)